 View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.

-One of the main goals of parents whose kids have asthma is avoiding trips to the emergency room (ER) for breathing problems.
+As a parent of a child with asthma, you want to avoid the emergency room (ER) as much as possible.
 But it's also important to know when going to the ER is the right choice.

 Planning can make trips to the ER less stressful for you and your child.
 Here are some tips to try: